dleonardoq/cun-test/README.md

 - `PENDING`: Task is created but not started
 - `IN_PROGRESS`: Task is currently being worked on
 - `DONE`: Task is completed
+- `UNNASSIGNED`: Task is not assigned to any user

 ### Error Responses